 • Humboldt Penguins – The Humboldt penguins are native to the coastal areas of Chile and Peru.

-• Chinstrap Penguins – Chinstrap penguins have the ability to build their nests during their reproductive period.
+• Chinstrap Penguins – Chinstrap penguins can build their nests during their reproductive period.

 • Magellanic Penguins – Magellanic penguins are natives of Argentina and Chile.